-Villamanta Disability Rights Legal Service Inc. carries out much of its Policy & Law Reform work through its active involvement in the Federation of Community Legal Centres (Victoria), the Disability Law Committee of the Law Institute of Victoria and their working groups, Disability Advocacy Victoria Inc. (DAV Inc.), which is the peak body for independent disability advocacy in Victoria, and the Victorian Legal Assistance Forum.
+Villamanta Disability Rights Legal Service Inc. carries out much of its Policy & Law Reform work through its active involvement in the Federation of Community Legal Centres (Victoria), the Disability Law Committee of the Law Institute of Victoria and their working groups and Disability Advocacy Victoria Inc. (DAV Inc.), which is the peak body for independent disability advocacy in Victoria.